-Segregated fund units and other securities may be purchased using available cash or a combination of cash and borrowed money.
+Segregated fund units may be purchased using available cash or a combination of cash and borrowed money.
 If cash is used to pay for the purchase in full, the percentage gain or loss will equal the percentage increase or decrease in the value of the segregated funds.
 The purchase of segregated funds using borrowed money magnifies the gain or loss on the cash invested.
 This effect is called leveraging.

 For example, if $100,000 of segregated fund units are purchased and paid for with $25,000 from available cash and $75,000 from borrowings, and the value of the fund units declines by 10% to $90,000, your equity interest (the difference between the value of the segregated funds and the amount borrowed) has declined by 40%, i.e. from $25,000 to $15,000.

 It is important that an investor proposing to borrow for the purchase of securities be aware that a purchase with borrowed monies involves greater risk than a purchase using cash resources only.

 To what extent a purchase using borrowed monies involves undue risk is a determination to be made by each purchaser and will vary depending on the circumstances of the purchaser and the securities purchased.